tannerdolby/eleventy-photo-gallery/README.md

 5. Serve locally: `npm run serve`

 ## Usage
-To add images to the home page gallery.
+To add images to the home page gallery and featured image pages.
 Edit `_data/gallery.json` to include image metadata like this:

 ```
 {